Crafty Kids Christmas Camp ~ How to Plan and Implement

 Since I taught art camps during the summer for my friends’ kids, I decided to try what I called Crafty Kids Christmas Camp.
 It was a time when moms could drop off their kids to work on crafts while they got in some shopping without the kids.
 It soon became a tradition, and I offered it for many years.

-With our current global pandemic situation, it may not practical to have a bunch of different kids in your home, but here are some ideas for hosting a craft camp with those in your immediate social circle or just your own kids.
+Here are some ideas for hosting a craft camp with those in your immediate social circle, with just your own kids, or expand it to a wider business!
 Enjoy!

 The Schedule for Your Crafty Kids Christmas Camp